ekito-line/kirigami-facade/README.md

 # Kirigami Facade
-Program that generates a "kirigami" shaped facade and analyzes the light environment and structure, created in 2021.
+This program generates a "kirigami" shaped facade and analyzes the light environment and structure, created in 2021.
 (Tool: Rhinoceros + Grasshopper)

 Video of the program in action: https://youtu.be/reobEfv_Jsc